 Proven Data has been and will continue to be a pioneer in the ransomware remediation and recurrence prevention.
 Ransomware is a type of malware that locks up files and demands payment usually in the form of bitcoin.
-The files are not unlocked until a key is obtained from the threat actor after making payment.
+Our compliance program ensures our we have all information present during the ransomware recovery process.

 Ransomware continues to be a major threat affecting organizations and their networks of all sizes, and Proven Data stands by our clients with the intent to get operations back up and running as soon as possible while preventing another occurrence in the future.
 Our mission is to deliver complete clarity and professionalism with every client and incident case we undertake.